How to get the DeLorean in Forza Horizon 5 (thanks to a glitch)

 The amount of points you will need is 26.
 However, Thanks to a glitch, players will be able to buy it for just 15,000 coins.
 Of course, it is a negligible amount of coins to spend on any car, but getting such an iconic vehicle for so little is not something that can be passed up.
 It is not known how long this glitch will remain in the game, so it is worth exploiting it while you have the chance.
 This was published by IGN in a video.

 Go to the Car Collection tab and select DeLorean from the manufacturer.
-Next, get over the empty space where the car would be.
+Next, get on top of the empty space where the car would be.

 If you look at the button prompts at the bottom of the screen, you can see that there is no button to buy the vehicle.